gajajarosz/hidden-structure/README.txt

  - The batch EDL learner sees every data point at each iteration, so a reasonable number of iterations is around 100
  - The online EDL learner sees only 1 data point at each iteration, so a comparable number of iterations is 100*the number of data points

+FINAL-EVAL_SAMPLE
+-How many samples are used to evaluate in the final evaluation
+-Default: 1000

  ---------------------------------------------------------------------------------------------------------------------------------------

 EDL